saurav-sudhir/temp_practice/README.md

 # Dynamic Metadata Management
-Dynamic Metadata Management is a plug-in which will help its users dynamically add new columns(data points) coming from source to the target table.
-It will also help handle missing columns before saving data to destination.
+Dynamic Metadata Management is a plug-in that enables users to dynamically add new columns (data points) from the source to the target table.
+Before storing data to the destination, it will also assist in handling missing columns.

 ## Index
 - [Overview](README.md#Overview)